paveljurca/notes/sber/a.md

 .

-Even a small person can shoot somebody or stab somebody / Colt Amox
+Even a small person can shoot somebody or stab somebody / Colt Amox Linden Texas 2003

 .